File found! Including...

 TDS on Sale of Property in Case of Joint Owners

 TDS on the sale of property in India in the case of joint sellers is a tax provision that applies only when multiple individuals jointly sell a property.
-When multiple owners jointly sell a property, the TDS liability is calculated based on their respective ownership shares in the property.
+When multiple owners jointly sell a property, the TDS liability is calculated based on their respective ownership shares.
 Each co-owner's share of the sale proceeds is considered separately for TDS purposes.

 The buyer is responsible for deducting TDS on the total sale consideration at the applicable TDS rate (usually 1%) for the seller's share.
 If the property's sale value exceeds 50 lakhs, TDS is required.

-For example, if two individuals jointly own a property and sell it for 1 crore with equal ownership shares, the buyer must deduct TDS on 50 lakhs for each seller, totaling 1% of 50 lakhs for each co-owner.
+For example, if two individuals jointly own a property and sell it for 1 crore with equal ownership shares, the buyer must deduct TDS of 50 lakhs for each seller, totalling 1% of 50 lakhs for each co-owner.

-Co-sellers need to coordinate and ensure that the TDS is correctly deducted and deposited with the tax authorities.
+Co-sellers must coordinate and ensure that the TDS is correctly deducted and deposited with the tax authorities.
 They can also claim credit for the TDS deducted while filing their income tax returns to avoid double taxation.

 TDS on Sale of Property in Case of Joint Sellers